 Project Amendments

-As a project of this scale is developed and becomes more defined, it is usual that amendments that optimise design are identified.
-Following our detailed technical review, the proposed Life of Mine changes will meet our high operational and safety standards, whilst limiting the project’s impact on the National Park, and delivering long-term benefits in the area.
+The proposed Life of Mine changes will continue to meet our high operational and safety standards, whilst limiting the project’s impact on the National Park, and delivering long-term benefits in the area.

 Woodsmith Mine